kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 - Deploy the NGINX Ingress Controller.
 - Create a ClusterRoleBinding.
 - Deploy Prow components with the `a202e595a33ac92ab503f913f2d710efabd3de21`revision.
-- Deploy Cert Manager.
+- Deploy the Cert Manager.
-- Deploy Secure Ingress.
+- Deploy secure Ingress.
-- Remove Insecure Ingress.
+- Remove insecure Ingress.

 5. Verify the installation.